sh3ngsh3ng/Project-1/ProjectPlanning.md

 - Adding Distance Display when radius slide button changes (https://stackoverflow.com/questions/10004723/html5-input-type-range-show-range-value)
 - ~~(Issues) Displays markers even when nothing is typed in search bar~~

+### Routing
+- ~~Routing API to find route there~~
+- ~~To time for polyline~~
+- To add link to google directions for more specific directions.
+- Set a minimum time (close locations will give 0 minutes because of math.floor)

 ### Cafe Hopping